Karan-Palan/json-schema-lint-rules/README.md

 1. Create a new JSON file in the appropriate category under `rules/`.
 2. Follow the structure defined in [`rule.schema.json`](rule.schema.json).
-3. Add valid and invalid examples.
+3. Add before and after examples.
 4. Run validation and documentation generation scripts.